oktadev/okta-spring-boot-oidc-sso-example/README.md

 ## Spring Boot + Okta

+This app demonstrates integrating an Okta OpenID Connect application with Spring Boot.

 You can deploy directly to Heroku and provision an Okta org at the same time!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)